qoijjj/hardened-images/docs/KARGS.md

 `l1d_flush=on`

-**Mitigate unprivileged speculative access to data by using the microcode mitigation when available or by disabling AVX on affected systems where the microcode hasn’t been updated to include the mitigation.**

-`gather_data_sampling=force`

 ### Force disable simultaneous multithreading

 **Disables this hardware feature on user request, regardless of whether it is affected by known vulnerabilities**